 - Malnourishment/Dehydration.
 Nutrition and hydration are essential for seniors to stay healthy and prevent illness.
 If you notice a significant weight drop or your loved one is visibly dehydrated, they may not be getting the care they need.

 - Change in Mood and Behavior.
 Elder abuse can change a talkative and happy person to someone who’s withdrawn and moody.
 Sudden inability to communicate or lack of lucidity could be signs of overmedication.

 - Poor Personal Hygiene.
-Your loved one should be bathed and in fresh clothes regularly, as well as having fresh sheets in their bed.
+Your loved one should have baths and wear clean clothes regularly, as well as having fresh sheets in their bed.
 If you notice they’re in stained or soiled clothes, they’re not getting proper care.